 The Southwest Companion Pass is a benefit for Southwest’s Rapid Rewards program elite members.
 It allows you to choose a companion to bring with you free of charge (except for taxes and fees) on any Southwest flight, whether you book it with cash or points.
 The pass is good through the remainder of the year you earn it and the year after that.

 As you can imagine, the Companion Pass offers an amazing potential for savings, but you need to earn it first, and the requirements are quite steep.
 To qualify, you must collect 125,000 qualifying points or fly 100 qualifying one-way flights each year.

 How Emily used the Companion Pass to fly for free

 “I signed up for the Southwest Rapid Rewards Plus Credit Card at the beginning of 2020, when it was offering a bonus of up to 75,000 points*,” she says.
 “I had planned to use that influx plus a trip I had planned in the summer to hit my 125,000 to earn the Companion Pass.”

 Unfortunately, the pandemic canceled all her trips, and Emily ended up earning the pass in November instead.
 She relied on other ways to earn points like a limited-time grocery bonus, shopping portals and using the card for a down payment on her new car.
 The 25,000-point boost Southwest offered toward the pass in response to the pandemic helped a lot too.

-*Current bonus for Southwest Rapid Rewards Plus Credit Card is 40,000 points after spending $1,000 in the first 3 months plus 3x points on dining for the first year.
+*Current bonus for Southwest Rapid Rewards Plus Credit Card- Limited-time offer: Earn 40,000 points after you spend $1,000 on purchases in the first three months.

 As a result, Emily started 2021 with more than 100,000 Rapid Rewards points and a Companion Pass to boot and couldn’t wait to take advantage of her stockpile.